nallappan/flipdash/README.md

 Dashing is a ruby framework that lets you build beautiful dashboards.
-Check out a demo over here.
 Dashing works with widgets.

 **Anatomy of a widget**
 an HTML file used for layout and bindings